Investments to Consider as an Athlete

 Many athletes prefer using financial advisors to help them make smart investments.
 A financial advisor is someone who is on your side and wants to see you do well in the future.
 If you are wanting to work with someone to get investment advice based on your personal situation, please contact us.
 Our team of financial professionals is highly experienced in helping athletes prepare for their futures after their careers.

-AXA Advisors, its affiliates and financial professionals do not offer legal, tax, business start-up, real estate or related advise or services.
+Equitable Advisors, its affiliates and financial professionals do not offer legal, tax, business start-up, real estate or related advise or services.
 You should consult with qualified and appropriately licensed legal, tax, and real estate professionals regarding your needs, questions and particular circumstances.

 1 “Professional Athletes Prepare for Life After Sports” Tala Hadavi VOA News, Mar 20, 2011